Tomi-Beep/design-of-algorithms/classic-problems/dynamic-programming/README.md

 # Classic problems solved with Dynamic Programming
 ## 1. Coin Change Problem (Fibonacci Variant)
+Given an amount n (in denominations of 1 and 2), calculate the number of distinct ways to make exact change using only coins of value 1 and 2.
+The order of coins matters (e.g., 1+2 and 2+1 are considered different).

 ## 2. Theater Ticket Line Problem (Pairing Optimization)
 There are n people standing in line to buy tickets.
 Each person takes t_i time to buy their ticket alone.
 However, any two adjacent people can choose to buy tickets together as a pair, which takes p_i time (where p_i is the time for the pair (i, i+1)).
 Determine the minimum total time required for all people to buy their tickets, considering both individual and paired options.